JDDoesDev/presentations/osmi.md

 Note:
 - I'm not ashamed of who I am
-  - Before, I wanted to hide in shame because of who I am and my conditions.
-I've since realized that it's just part of me.  not too proud to admit i need help anymore
+    - just part of me.
-- The valleys aren't as deep
+    - not too proud to admit
-  - Not to say they aren't around anymore or that I don't have deep valleys, but they are much less frequent than before.
+- The valleys easier to cope with
-- My anxiety has gone down, but still rears its ugly head occasionally
+    - Still have valleys, sometimes for days or weeks
-- Since getting on medication and seeing a therapist,
+    - Much more tolerable than they were before
-  - I've become more comfortable in social situations,
+- My anxiety has gone down
-    - I run a coffee shop with many, many customers
+    - Still have the occasional attack
-  - still introverted,
+- More comfortable with myself
-  - I don't have nearly as many anxiety attacks or times when I am unreasonably afraid of doing normal things
+- Take losses a little better
 - I am not as afraid of losing my job because of being unable to focus
 - Also, i realize...